kevinlondon/kevinlondon.github.io/_posts/2022-02-12-providing-feedback-to-engineers.md

 reviews](https://www.kevinlondon.com/2015/05/05/code-review-best-practices) and
 [offering
 feedback](https://www.kevinlondon.com/2018/06/05/more-code-review-best-practices)
 before if you'd like to read more.
+Julia Galef wrote [The Scout Mindset: Why Some People See Things Clearly and Others Don't](https://www.amazon.com/dp/B089CJ6SVS) which has concrete suggestions for changing approach too.

 ### Be Kind to Future-You

-Imagine that you're in an [on-call rotation](https://www.pagerduty.com/resources/learn/call-rotations-schedules) and you're paged awake at 3 AM.
-You turn off your phone and open your computer to look at the code or service.
-How much mental processing will we capable of under those conditions?
-How will we figure out what went wrong?
+Imagine that you're in an [on-call rotation](https://www.pagerduty.com/resources/learn/call-rotations-schedules) and your pager wakes up everyone in the house at 3 AM.
+You acknowledge the page and open your computer.
+How much mental processing will you be capable of under those conditions?
+How will you figure out what went wrong?

 Another lens: In 6 months, will what's under review still make sense?
-I've lost count of times I've looked at code, wondered who wrote it because it caused a bug or I had a hard time understanding it, and it turned out to be me.
+I've lost count of times I've looked at code, wondered who wrote it because it caused a bug or I had a hard time understanding it, and it turned out to be something I wrote.

 This is all to say that offering feedback now can help make what's still under construction easier to reason and think about, which makes it easier to fix